 |Budgeted full-time equivalent 2023/24||4,114.40|

 # Excludes employees associated with services provided by the Valuation Joint Board.
-The increase in full time equivalent employee numbers is mostly due to the expansion in the Council's workforce required to provide the expansion in Early Learning and Childcare entitlement to 1,140 hours per annum and also additional staffing within Adult Services.
+The decrease in full time equivalent employee numbers is due to the savings the Council is budgeting to make through the Finance & Change Plan.

 Comparison with government provision for current expenditure